 What Is G-code?

-G-code is a type of code, or set of instructions, that tells machines how to move.
-It’s often used with 3D printers, CNC machines, and other machines that need to follow specific paths.
+G-code is a kind of code or language that machines use to move themselves.
+It is commonly used along with 3D printers, CNC machines, and other similar machinery that require specific paths.

-Each line of G-code gives the machine a command, like moving to a certain position, heating up, or turning on a tool.
-G-code is like a recipe for machines, guiding them step-by-step to create an object or perform a task.
+Every line of written G-code instructs the machine to do something: go here, heat up, turn on this tool!
+G-code is like a recipe for machines, it tells them how to build an object or complete the workpiece.

 What Is C++?